 Fresh cut wood.
 Whether old or new, it has an earthy fragrance and organic appeal.
-See how to use reclaimed wood in your home to give it a bit of rustic flair.
+It immediately adds warmth and texture to any room.
+See these inspirational ideas on how to use reclaimed wood in your home to give it authenticity and a bit of rustic flair.

 Most people opt to use reclaimed wood for flooring.
 Pick up any copy of a country decorating magazine and you’re sure to find a story how a homeowner used word from an old barn to dress up their floors.

 Old weathered wood looks great on the floor of any room.
 It lends character and warmth at the same time.

 Apply reclaimed wood to high or vaulted ceilings to cozy up a room.

 Sometimes white vaulted or cathedral ceilings make a room look a bit sterile and cold.
 Warm wood helps to bring the ceiling down, which is why you’ll often see loft ceilings painted a dark color.

 You don’t need to limit the use of old wood to farmhouse or country style interiors.
 Even more modern dwelling spaces look amazing with reclaimed wood.

 Of course, rustic spaces are always a great choice for using old wood for decorating.
 Here, the walls and cabinets of a bathroom enjoy weathered wood finishes.

 These rustic kitchens are filled with a variety of wood textures on the cabinets, back splash, and ceiling.

 If budget is a concern, create a small wall of sorts with wooden pieces.